 - The

-claim of the JWT payload must exactly match the configured<issuer_origin>
+issclaim of the JWT payload must exactly match the configured<issuer_origin> - The

 - The public key can be retrieved in the JWKS format at the following endpoint